 Intermediate Terrain (Blue Squares)

-Lift #14 (Elkhorn Lift) and Lift #12 (Strawberry Park) have some epic blue runs that’ll test your skills and increase your skill levels.
+Lift #14 (Elkhorn Lift) and Lift #12 (Strawberry Park) has some epic blue runs that’ll test your skills and increase your skill levels.
 If the green runs aren’t doing anything for you, head over to these lifts.
 You’ll get more elevation, extra speed, and a challenge.
 I’d highly recommend these runs as they’re next to one of my favorite tree runs, Thresher Glade.
 (More on that below.)

 Advanced Terrain (Black Diamond)

 The rest of the mountain (except terrain parks) are black diamonds.
 Here is where I’ve seen the most breathtaking sites so be sure to bring a camera.
 Grouse Mountain was one of my favorites, it’s covered in Black Diamonds and I found it very challenging.
-However be advised the runs are extremely steep, if you’re a midwestern rider like myself.
+However, be advised the runs are extremely steep if you’re a midwestern rider like myself.
 It’ll take some getting used to.

-If you’re new to mountain riding and have never ridden a black diamond, do it on a blue bird day with fresh powder.
-It’ll wreck your world, but in a good way.
+If you’re new to mountain riding and have never ridden a black diamond, do it on a bluebird day with fresh powder.
+It’ll wreck your world but in a good way.